ylee457/mgjson/README.md

 To run the the application on this gem, change direcory to the project root folder, then type:
-**./bin/mgjson file.json**, where file.json is the data file that you place in the project root.
+**./bin/mgjson file.json**, where file.json is the data file that you place in the project root. or **ruby -Ilib ./bin/mgjson file.json**, where file.json is the data file that you place in the project root.
 ```
 Example: /media/sf_pj/mgjson$./bin/mgjson answers.json
+or
+/media/sf_pj/mgjson$ ruby -Ilib ./bin/mgjson answers.json
 ```